wandip/JotItDown/README.md

 # JotItDown
-A chrome extension to jot down your ideas on the new tab page
+A chrome extension to jot down your ideas on the new tab

 ## Local Setup
 1. Download or Clone this repo